Updates

 Founder & Lead Reviewer · Toolspect

 Nine years producing video content for B2B software companies.
 I buy every subscription personally, run every test myself, and write every review on this site.
 No outsourced content.
 No AI-generated assessments.
+No vendor demos.
+Just what I find when I actually use the thing.

 9+